 The main house is a pre-civil war cottage that was moved from Bayou Sara after the great Mississippi River flood of 1927.
 Son of governor Robert F. Kennon and practicing attorney Kenwood Kennon purchased the property in 1973 and did a major adaptive restoration.

 In 1974, Kenwood opened Shadetree Antiques and lived upstairs over the shop.
-After the birth of his daughter Alexandra, Kenwood and his wife Ellen, a NYC interior designer, converted the second floor into the first suite.
-After being open a year, The Loft was featured in Southern Living Magazine, inspiring the construction of the Gardner’s Cottage, followed by turning the east side of the antiques shop into the Sun Porch.
+After the birth of his daughter Alexandra, Kenwood and his wife Ellen, a NYC interior designer, converted the second floor into Shadetree’s first bed and breakfast suite.
+After being open a year, The Loft was featured in Southern Living Magazine, inspiring the construction of the Gardener’s Cottage, followed by turning the east side of the antiques shop into the Sun Porch.
+Shadetree is no longer a bed and breakfast.
+The Loft and Gardener’s Cottage are available for long-term leasing, completely furnished including bedding and kitchenware.

 “There is a touch of the enchanted about this place, as though magic lingers just out of reach, bringing the energies depleted by day to day life flooding back into the body and soul. . .
 Ellen’s creations are simple, luxurious and beautiful to behold.
 Never is one allowed to forget the role of Mother Nature.
 The design is employed to maximize, rather than minimize the role of nature in the living spaces as a tonic to the strains of day-to-day existence.” – Country Roads Magazine